 For domestic exit and entry capacity to distribution networks, Fluxys Belgium implicitly allocates the peak capacity on a monthly basis to network users based on (i) for exit capacity: their market share of final customers within each distribution network, taking into account the different final customers profile segmentations (see section 3.2.1) and (ii) for entry capacity their market share of local producers.

-At the installation point H2-IN (as from 01/07/2023, subject to a pre notice of 4 weeks), the quality conversion to H service is allocated implicitly to the network users subscribing entry capacity.

 The firm and operational interruptible services at Loenhout are implicitly allocated by Fluxys Belgium to network users according to the subscribed storage services with Fluxys Belgium at the Loenhout underground storage facility (see section 3).